Lexicon

 ORIGINAL

-Two temporal strata of one economy diverging.
-Agents face near-zero transaction costs with each other (verify instantly, commit conditionally, settle via protocol).
+Two temporal strata of one economy, diverging.
+Agents face near-zero transaction costs with each other: verify instantly, commit conditionally, settle via protocol.
 Humans face the old cost structure.
-The interface between strata concentrates political questions—humans experience consequences from processes they cannot contest at the tempo where they operate.
+The interface between strata concentrates the political questions — humans experience consequences from processes they cannot contest at the tempo where those processes operate.

 The Bill of Exchange